defended-net/malwatch/README.md

 ## Cron

-`cron` can be used to schedule scans at preferred interval.
+`cron` can be used to schedule scans at preferred intervals.
 It is not recommended to use scheduled scans if real time scanning with `malwatch-monitor` is already being used.

 The command `crontab -e` is used to add or modify cron jobs.
-The command field can specofy the absolute path `/opt/malwatch/malwatch scan` to automatically scan all targets.
+The command field can specify the absolute path `/opt/malwatch/malwatch scan` to automatically scan all targets.
 An example configuration to scan each day at 01:00 AM is as follows:

     0 1 * * * /opt/malwatch/malwatch scan